-Spectacular scenery, ancient castles, the world's oldest licensed whiskey distillery, a World Heritage Site and one of the top five worldwide road trips combine to make County Antrim one of the most visited parts of the country.
+Spectacular scenery, ancient castles, the world's oldest licensed whiskey distillery, a World Heritage Site and one of the top five road trips in the world combine to make County Antrim one of the most popular parts of the country with visitors.

-The Causeway Coastal Route starts at Belfast and stretches around the east coast onto the north coast and across to Londonderry.
-Just outside Belfast is the 800 year old Carrickfergus Castle, besieged in turn by the Scots, Irish, English and French, the castle saw action right up to World War II.
+The Causeway Coastal Route starts at Belfast and stretches around the east coast up to the north coast and across to Londonderry.
+Just outside Belfast is the imposing 800 year old Carrickfergus Castle, besieged in turn by the Scots, Irish, English and French; the castle saw action right up to World War II.

 Step back in time in Islandmagee, a peninsula steeped in history, with cottages, quiet villages and a beautiful coastline.
 Opened in 1902 the Gobbins path was the most audacious cliff walk in the British Isles - nearly three miles of heart-stopping paths, bridges and tunnels.
 It remained one of Northern Ireland's most popular attractions but closed in 1954.
 It has now reopened but does close from time to time for path repair - best to check before your visit.

-From the Causeway Coastal road you can see across to the Mull of Kintyre in Scotland on a clear day - it is only 15 miles away.
+From the Causeway Coastal road you can see across to the Mull of Kintyre in Scotland on a clear day - it's only 15 miles away.
 Prior to the development of the coast road it was easier for the locals to sail across to Scotland than to go inland over the hilly Antrim Plateau!

 Nowadays the Glens of Antrim are famed in poetry, song, myth and magic, each has retained its own traditions and characteristics.
 One of the delightful villages is Cushendun, designed by Clough William Ellis in 1912 .
 The picturesque Cornish appearance was deliberate, to please the Baron's Penzance-born wife, Maud.
 Ellis designed a village square with seven houses which are today run as craft shops and tea rooms.
 After Maud's death Ellis designed a row of whitewashed, quaint cottages in her memory.